-Launched in 2016, the original Dot helped revolutionize the smart home by making virtual assistants more approachable (and affordable), ushering in the era of the voice-controlled smart home.
+The original Dot helped revolutionize the smart home by making virtual assistants more approachable (and affordable), ushering in the era of the voice-controlled smart home.
 The new third-generation Echo Dot sports many of the same features as its predecessors, yet with a few much-needed improvements.
 The latest iteration is more powerful than previous models and retains its line-out and Bluetooth connectivity for both physical and wireless connections.
-Alexa has also received a commendable overhaul, and features fitness tracking, additional games, and a host of new skills.
+Alexa has also received a commendable overhaul, and it features fitness tracking, additional games, and a host of new skills.

 Alexa voice assistant